lupiter/tiny-library/README.md

 ## Building

 You will need [Docker](https://www.docker.com/products/docker-desktop) to run this project.
 Once Docker is installed, simply run `docker-compose up` from this directory.
-The applicaiton will be available at http://localhost/library
+The applicaiton will be available at http://localhost/

+To stop, use ctrl-c.
+To wipe the database, run `docker-compose down --volumes`.
+After pulling or making changes locally, you will need to run `docker-compose build` to get the images updated.

 ## Building for Development